-P2P-Credit.com is an online provider of personal loans.
-Through P2P Credit, you can get a personal loan for up to $35,000.
-P2P Credit's interest rates start at 6.38% - and P2P Credit specializes in debt consolidation loans.
+P2P-Credit.com is a personal loan marketplace where you can get a personal loan, online, for up to $35,000.
+P2P Credit's interest rates start at 6.38% - and they specialize in debt consolidation loans.

 You don't have to have perfect credit (P2P loans are even available for people with bad credit) and applying for a loan is easy.
 Their loan application process is all online - and it takes very little time.